 In temperatures near or below 20 degrees Fahrenheit, your dog could suffer frostbite or hypothermia.
 Frostbite occurs when ice balls form on your dog, which can cause damage if not treated immediately.
 Hypothermia is worse and happens when your dog’s temperature gets too low causing reduced blood flow, slowed heart rate, slowed breathing, and even loss of consciousness or death.

 For dogs with arthritis, the cold can mean increased suffering.
 The joints become less and less mobile while they start to lock up.
 You’ll need to limit the walks and let your dog spend most of their time indoors where it’s warmer.

 Falling winter temperatures can often mean rising electricity costs as you run the furnace more to keep the house warm.
 The good news is that if you’re keeping the house hot for your dog’s sake, you can probably save some money on your heating bill.
-Your dog will be comfortable at temperatures between 65 and 75 degrees.
-And if you’re concerned that 65 is too cold for your canine, remember that they’re actually safe below 45 degrees with no concern.
+Your dog will be comfortable at temperatures between 65 and 75 degrees Fahrenheit.
+And if you’re concerned that 65 degrees Fahrenheit is too cold for your canine, remember that they’re actually safe below 45 degrees with no concern.

-Don’t forget, not all dogs need it warm at all.
+Don’t forget, not all dogs need it warm.
 If your dog comes from a cold climate and they’ve got a thick double coat, they’re more likely to suffer from the heat than the cold, so do them a favor and let the house cool off a bit!